BarishNamazov/barish.me/src/content/blog/2025-11-15-mit-cs-degree.md

 ### IAP 2021

-Independent Activities Period at MIT is basically the January semester where you can find variety of classes or activities.
+Independent Activities Period at MIT is basically the January semester where you can find a variety of classes or activities.
 They are usually organized and taught by other students.
 It's fully optional to do anything during this period.

-I took 6.148 web.lab class that teaches basic web development.
-It has a team competition as well, and I worked with a couple others to build a multi-player card game.
+I took 6.148 web.lab, a class that teaches basic web development.
+It has a team competition as well, and I worked with a couple others to build a multiplayer card game.

 ### Semester 2 (Spring 2021)